Curry and his supporting cast rally Warriors past Heat in OT

 Heat: At Sacramento on Thursday night to complete a back-to-back.
 Miami lost 105-104 at home to the Kings on Jan.
 30.

-Warriors: At Orlando on Friday night before a scheduled game in Curry’s hometown of Charlotte on Saturday.
+Warriors: At Orlando on Friday night with a chance at their first three-game winning streak of the season before a scheduled game in Curry’s hometown of Charlotte on Saturday.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports